 Mandatory Qualification.
 Associations are required to disqualify nominees as candidates for election as delegates and board members who are not members of the association at the time of the nomination.
 (Civ.
 Code §5105(b).)
 This has proved particularly harmful to small associations that have difficulty recruiting volunteers to serve on their boards.
-The requirement excludes spouses who are not title from serving.
+The requirement excludes spouses who are not on title from serving.